-When quoting from a source, put the copied portion inside quotation marks and also mentions the source.
+When quoting from a source, put the copied portion inside quotation marks and also mention the source.

 It is always essential to recheck an article.
 While manually proofreading, it is still better to use a grammar checker for this purpose.
 Grammar checkers can easily detect various kinds of grammatical errors in a short amount of time.

-Proofreading also includes plagiarism check, and a sophisticated plagiarism checker can easily detect mosaic plagiarism in realtime.
+Proofreading also includes a plagiarism check, and a sophisticated plagiarism checker can easily detect patchwork or mosaic plagiarism in real time.

-Copyleaks are different from the other checkers available in the market because, unlike other checkers, this duplicate content detector detects the poorly paraphrased sentences, where the writer use software instead of hard work to produce unique, low-quality content.
+Copyleaks are different from the other checkers available in the market because, unlike other checkers, this duplicate content detector detects poorly paraphrased sentences, where the writer uses software instead of hard work to produce unoriginal, low-quality content.

 Plagiarism can ruin the life of a student or even a writer.
 Often when someone plagiarizes, they do it unintentionally to make it rich with resources and sources.
 However, exaggeration anywhere is not acceptable.
 Hence, it is always better to be aware of all kinds of plagiarism, be it direct or patchwork.

-It enhances the writeup quality and ensures to preserve both the institution and the writer’s reputation.
-The plagiarism detectors, such as Copyleaks, often make things easier for the writer.
+It enhances quality and ensures preservation of both the institution and the writer’s reputation.
+Plagiarism detectors, such as Copyleaks, often make things easier for the writer.
 The checker checks the content on behalf of the writer to ensure that it is plagiarism-free.